thoughtbot/ralphs-little-helpers/README.md

 ## About

-ember-tb-test-helpers is maintained by [Sean Doyle][seanpdoyle].
+ralphs-little-helpers is maintained by [Sean Doyle][seanpdoyle].

 ![thoughtbot](https://thoughtbot.com/logo.png)

   [seanpdoyle]: https://github.com/seanpdoyle

-ember-tb-test-helpers is maintained and funded by thoughtbot, inc.
+ralphs-little-helpers is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!